nens/threedi-docs/source/d_simulate_modeller_interface.rst

 Simulate
 ^^^^^^^^^^^^^^^

 The most used API options are included in the newest version of the plugin.
-Important consideration is a difference between API v1 and v3 how initial waterlevels, laterals and boundaries are handled.
+Important consideration is a difference between API v1 and v3 how initial waterzylevels, laterals and boundaries are handled.
 The current status is as follows:

 ============================= =========================== =========================================== ==================================
 Forcings                        Live site                  3Di API Client Wizard                       OpenAPI client